-The grant opens on September 1st and closes at 5:00 pm on Friday, December 6th.
+The grant opens on September 1st and closes at 5PM Pacific Time on December 4th.
 You can apply any time within that time period.
-We highly recommend that you do not wait until the final day to submit your application so as to avoid technical difficulties.
+We highly recommend that you do not wait until the final week to submit your application so as to avoid technical difficulties.
 We will be unable to accept applications after that date.

 Why are the grants online only now?

 Access for Athletes has grown exponentially over the last few years.
 Paper grants required us to manually input each and every application into our database.
-With nearly 1,500 grants received last year that was a lot of time!
-With our new system we will be able to focus more on each individual grant application.
-Also, many of the applications we received last year were incomplete.
-We expect that the structure of the new application will prevent most of this from happening again.
+With over 1,500 grants received last year that was a lot of time!
+With our current system we are able to focus more on each individual grant application.
+Also, many of the applications we received in previous years were incomplete.
+The structure of the new application helps to ensure that your application is eligible for consideration.